-- A recognized baccalaureate, graduate or professional degree from a regionally accredited (e.g. SACS) college or university, or an international equivalent based on a four-year curriculum.
+- A recognized baccalaureate, graduate or professional degree from a regionally accredited (e.g. SACSCOC) college or university, or an international equivalent based on a four-year curriculum.

 - Applicants holding only a bachelor’s degree should have earned a minimum grade point average of 3.0 (B average) in all Junior and Senior level course work.
 Most programs require applicants to provide scores from a standardized aptitude examination, such as the GRE, MAT, or GMAT.